3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/node/intro-to-the-internet.md

     - Can anyone tell me what CRUD means?
 - Create(POST), Read(GET), Update(PUT), Delete(DELETE) — (CRUD)

-If we think about this in terms of a blog: we can ask to see a blog post (Read/GET), we can create blog post and save it (Create/POST), we can then go and edit that blog post (Update/PUT), and finally if we are embarrassed by it, we can delete it (Delete/DELETE).
+If we think about this in terms of a blog: we can ask to see a blog post (Read/GET), we can create blog post and save it (Create/POST), we can then go and edit that blog post (Update/PUT), and if the content becomes out of date, we can delete it (Delete/DELETE).

 During Unit One, you likely inadvertently used the GET verb.
 Can you guess in what context you used it?